aohajin/phabricator/README.md

 ## Some fix from aohajin

+Forked from redpointgames/phabricator.
+* Ported to OpenSuse Leap 15.0
+* Use PHP7
-Forked from redpointgames/phabricator, fix APCu and Pygmentize configuration.
+* Fix APCu and Pygmentize configuration.

-This can also be found on dockerhub: aohajin/phabricator
+This can also be found on dockerhub: xiimoon/phabricator

 ## Most basic instruction